CCI-MOC/admin-tools/centos-media/README.md

     sudo make

-The resulting image will behave identically to the standard CentOS minimal iso, but will contain our ks.cfg.
-A kickstart install can be started by hitting escape at the bootloader menu, and typing:
+The resulting image will behave identically to the standard CentOS minimal iso, except that (1) the bootloader timeout is shorter (3 seconds), and (2) The default boot option is to preform a kickstart installation with the provided ks.cfg.

-    linux ks=cdrom:/ks.cfg

 Note that the ks.cfg in this directory isn't terribly useful; it just complains about missing parameters and stops.
 Putting something useful